November 16, 2017 7 min read 1 Comment

 (Left) Laitinen adds his final details (Right) The watercolorist compares his two pieces side by side.

 Watercolorist Dale Laitinen does an amazing job of simplifying without dumbing down.
-As with Linda Baker's art video workshop, he takes complex issues and explains them in an incredibly accessible way.
+As with Linda Baker's art video workshop, Fearless Watercolor, he takes complex issues and explains them in an incredibly accessible way.
 He's an incredibly conscious instructor.
-He knows the aspects that are important to painting, and he brings them to a beginner in a meaninful way.
+He knows the aspects that are important to painting, and he brings them to a beginner in a meaningful way.

 To learn more about Dale Latinen's beginning watercolor DVD workshop, check out Landscape Essentials in Watercolor.